 Often the clerk of the court can help a person remove a case from the court docket.

 - Idaho Filing Instructions

-Copyright Notice: The above questions and answers regarding Idaho divorce is original material which is owned an copyrighted by Divorce Source, Inc. This material has been adapted from applicable state laws and unauthorized reproduction is prohibited.
+Copyright Notice: The above questions and answers regarding Idaho divorce is original material which is owned an copyrighted by 3 Step Solutions, LLC.
+This material has been adapted from applicable state laws and unauthorized reproduction is prohibited.
 Violation of this notice will result in immediate legal action.